snozbot/fungus/Docs/command_ref/flow_commands.md

 Property | Type | Description
  --- | --- | ---
-Message Target | Fungus.SendMessage+MessageTarget | Target flowchart(s) to send the message to
+Message Target | Fungus.Commands.MessageTarget | Target flowchart(s) to send the message to
-_message | Fungus.StringData | Name of the message to send
+_message | Fungus.Variables.StringData | Name of the message to send

 ## Stop
 Stop executing the Block that contains this command.